OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ## Testing a Market Making Strategy

-Let's say we've derived a market making strategy, how do we go about validating whether our strategy will be successful?
+Once we've chosen a set of target assets and formulated our market making strategy, how do we go about validating whether our strategy will be successful?
 Ultimately, we can't know for sure until we perform real trading, but a back test against historical data may give us some confidence that we're on the right track, or at least allow us to eliminate very poor strategies.
 A back test for market making \(or any trading for that matter\) is more complicated than arbitrage because with arbitrage we were guaranteed we could complete a buy and sell as long as we acted quickly enough.
 We can't make the same guarantees with market making.
 Instead, we need to simulate our strategy in an environment which approximates real trading.
-This environment will maintain a simulated order book, and will simulate the arrival of trades.
+This environment will maintain a simulated order book, and will emulate the arrival of new orders and trades.
 If our environment doesn't make too many simplifications, and if our strategy is profitable in our environment, then we can have some confidence that our strategy will be successful in real trading.

-In this section, we'll develop a simple trading simulator mostly suitable for testing market making strategies \(we'll consider a generalization of this simulator in a later chapter\).
-Given a test strategy, a basic market simulation has four components:
+In this section, we'll develop a simple trading simulator mostly suitable for testing market making strategies \(we'll consider simulation of other types of trading in a later chapter\).
+Given a test strategy, a basic market simulation has three components:

 1. a *market data system* which provides a view of market data to our strategy;
-2. an *order management system* which allows our strategy to submit, update or cancel orders;
+2. an *order management system* which allows our strategy to submit, update or cancel orders; and,
-3. a *fill simulator* which simulates market activity, including filling our strategy's orders; and,
+3. a *fill simulator* which simulates market activity, including filling our strategy's orders.
-4. an *accountant* which tracks capital and various statistics describing performance (profit, loss, return, etc).

 Note that by replacing certain components of this system, you can turn the simulator into a trading platform.
 For example, you can add a *market data system* which provides live updates from EVE's markets; you can replace the *order management system* with the EVE client \(with manual order entry, of course\); and you can replace the *fill simulator* with actual market results.

-We've implemented a straightforward event-based simulator consisting of the four components described above.
-We won't describe the details around the construction of the simulator.
-Instead, we'll focus on the implementation of the *fill simulator* which is the most complicated component.
-You can find the complete code for the simulator [here](code/book/mm_simulator.py).
-We'll describe the setup and execution of simulations towards the end of this section.
+We've implemented a straightforward event-based simulator consisting of the three components described above.
+We won't describe the details of the implementation here.
+Instead, we'll focus on the fill simulator or, more specifically, the underlying trading models which allow the fill simulator to emulate market activity.
+We'll demonstrate a complete simulation, including the preparation of the fill simulator, later in the chapter.

-The purpose of the fill simulator is to simulate fills against our strategy's orders.
-A traditional fill simulator, as discussed in the literature \(TODO: cite references\), will typically assume our trades are always filled, but at a volume and price that depends on factors like daily trade volume and average prices.
-This type of fill simulator is appropriate for testing strategies which trade once a day, where it is reasonable to assume that most orders will be filled on reasonably liquid assets.
+The purpose of the fill simulator is to emulate market activity, normally to simulate fills against our test strategy's orders.
+Many fill simulators, as found in the literature, are intended for testing long-term strategies with relatively few trades per day.
+As a result, these simulators will typically assume orders are always filled, but at a volume and price that depends on factors like daily trade volume and average prices.
 Market making strategies, however, will need to trade multiple times a day and will need to react to the current market as part of their strategy.
-Our simulator will need to present more realistic market data \(e.g. five minute book snapshots\), and our fill simulator will need to simulate trades against something that looks like an actual order book.
+Our fill simulator will need to present more realistic market data \(e.g. five minute book snapshots\), and will need to simulate trades against something that looks like an actual order book.
 The fill simulator we present here will, therefore, bear a closer resemblance to an order book simulator rather than a traditional fill simulator.

 Our fill simulator will build an order book for each asset type by simulating the arrival of orders and trades.
 The orders we simulate will include new orders, price changes, and cancellations.
 The market data provided to our strategy will consist of the current order book maintained by our fill simulator; and, orders created by our strategy will be inserted into the same order book.
 Our fill simulator will also simulate the arrival of trades.
-These trades will be used to fill orders on the order book, regardless of whether these orders are simulated or submitted by our strategy.
+These trades will be used to fill orders on the order book, regardless of whether these orders are simulated, or submitted by our strategy.
 The random arrival of orders and trades will be implemented by a set of *generators* which are functions which create realistic market data based on the statistical properties of historic data, namely: arrival rate, order side, order size, and price.
 We spend the remainder of this section describing how the simulated order book will operate.
 We'll show how we derive generators in [Example 15](#example-15---modeling-orders-and-trades) below.
 We'll then use our order and trade model in [Example 16](#example-16---a-simple-strategy-and-back-test).

-A simulated order book for a given asset type sorts bid and ask orders by price with all orders at a given price further sorted first in-first out according to arrival order.
+A simulated order book for a given asset type sorts bid and ask orders by price with all orders at a given price further sorted first-in first-out according to arrival order.
 This implies that incoming trades fill the oldest orders first at the best price.
 An order book is modified by the following events:

 * **New Order**: a new order will have properties: origin \(either "simulated" or "strategy"\), side, duration, volume, minimum volume, TOB \(simulated orders only\) and price \(strategy orders only\).
+All orders are assigned a unique order ID when they are added to the system.
 Orders with origin "strategy" will be inserted at the end of the queue at the appropriate price level on the appropriate side.
-In this case, the order is assigned a unique order ID which is recorded in the order management system.
 Orders with origin "simulated" will be handled as follows:
   1. If "TOB" is true, then the new order is automatically inserted at the top of book at the appropriate side.
 The price of the order is set to be 0.01 ISK above the previous top of book.
-  2. If "TOB" is false, then the position of the new order is randomly distributed among current orders \(exponentially, making it more likely that the order will appear towards the top of the book\).
+  2. If "TOB" is false, then the position of the new order is randomly distributed among current orders \(using an exponential distribution, making it more likely that the order will appear towards the top of the book\).
 The price of the order is set to be 0.01 ISK above the price of the order which appears immediately behind the new order.
-If this is the first order on a side, then the price will be set at an offset from the reference price \(see below\).
+If this is the first order on a side, then the price will be set at an offset from a reference price \(see below\).
 * **Change Order**: a changed order will have properties: origin \(either "simulated" or "strategy"\), side, order ID \(strategy orders only\) and price \(strategy orders only\).
 Orders with origin "simulated" will randomly update an existing simulated order by moving it to the top of the book \(the order to be updated is selected via an exponential distribution, making it more likely that the modified order is near the top of the book\).
 Orders with origin "strategy" will update a previous order with the given order ID \(assuming the given order still exists\).
 Note that the order management system will charge the strategy an order change fee, as well as any additional fees as required by EVE's trading rules.
 Regardless of the source, if the price update "crosses the spread" \(i.e. exceeds the price of the best order on the other side of the book\), then a trade will occur against the appropriate matching order\(s\).
 If any volume remains after the trade, then the order is left on the book at the new price level.
 * **Cancel Order**: a cancel order will have properties: origin \(either "simulated" or "strategy"\), order ID \(strategy orders only\) and side.
 Orders with origin "simulated" will randomly cancel a simulated order on the appropriate side of the book \(random selection is exponential, biased towards orders near the bottom of the book\).
 Orders with origin "strategy" will cancel the order identified by the given order ID \(assuming the given order still exists\).
 * **Trade**: a trade will have properties: side, and volume.
 Trades will always match against the top of book on the given side.
 Trades with volume above the available order volume on a given side will fill all orders, and will simply drop remaining volume.

-The accountant and order management system will implement the usual trading fees and rules for EVE's markets, namely:
+The order management system will implement the usual trading fees and rules for EVE's markets, namely:

 * Limit order placement fees:
   * A flat broker charge for limit orders
   * Sales tax on filled ask orders
-* Escrow charges will be deducted on bid orders.
-For simplicity, we don't consider the "margin trading" skill and simply deduct the full escrow amount from the accountant.
 * Order book views available to our strategy will be snapped at \(simulated\) five minute intervals.
 This emulates the actual update frequency of EVE's markets for third party use.
 * The usual EVE order rules apply, e.g. order actions can only occur every \(simulated\) five minutes, only price can be changed, price changes may incur additional fees, etc.